aroeh/cli-commands/GitCli.md

 ## Push Local Branch

-> Push local branch changes to a specified remote repository.
+Push local branch changes to a specified remote repository.

-- Including the branch name will push the local branch to that remote branch
+> Excluding the branch will push the local branch to the remote branch with the same name

 `git push origin HEAD`